This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Leftovers can be stored in an airtight container in the refrigerator for up to 4 days.
+This recipe is designed for one serving, but if you have leftovers, store them in an airtight container in the fridge for up to 4 days.

 Ways To Use Leftover Ingredients

-If you’ve tried this easy Tuscan Chicken recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this easy Tuscan chicken recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!